Assisted Living & Care

-- Three Chef prepared meals daily and healthy snacks throughout the day
+- Three chef-prepared meals and healthy snacks daily

 - State of the art resident call system

 - Personalized care planning